hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/250922061v1-speak-your-mind-the-speech-continuation-task-as-a-probe-of-voice-bas.md

 ---
 layout: default
-title: Speak Your Mind: The Speech Continuation Task as a Probe of Voice-Based Model Bias
+title: "Speak Your Mind: The Speech Continuation Task as a Probe of Voice-Based Model Bias"
 ---

 # Speak Your Mind: The Speech Continuation Task as a Probe of Voice-Based Model Bias